-Following her recent webinar with the NRF Skillnet we asked Olivia Galvin to put together this blog on ‘Candidate Management & Online Interview Skills”…
+Following her recent webinar with the ERF Skillnet we asked Olivia Galvin to put together this blog on ‘Candidate Management & Online Interview Skills”…

 As we continue to adjust and develop our skills to ensure we are being effective during this pandemic, I’d like to share some thoughts with you around candidate management & online interviewing skills to add to your toolkit as a successful recruiter.